Hatay, Turkey: What to pack, what to wear, and when to go [2023]

 Travel voltage adapter

-A plug adapter that supports outlet types C and F. Check that you find the correct type.
-The majority of adapters that you can buy are simply plug changers and require your devices to change the voltage themselves.
-If yours can't do that they could burn up.
-This one should work in most countries.
+A plug adapter that supports outlet types C and F. Be sure to find the correct kind.
+A lot of adapters available online are just plugs and require your devices to adjust the voltage themselves.
+If your devices can't do that they could get fried.
+This one should work in most places.

 Airplane phone mount